Kenn3o3/Recurrent-VLN-BERT-Isaac/README.md

 # Recurrent Recurrent-VLN-BERT-Isaac

-A LARGE part of the code is adapted from [[Paper & Appendices](https://arxiv.org/abs/2011.13922)] [[GitHub](https://github.com/YicongHong/Recurrent-VLN-BERT)]
+the base model is adapted from [[Paper & Appendices](https://arxiv.org/abs/2011.13922)] [[GitHub](https://github.com/YicongHong/Recurrent-VLN-BERT)]

-Recurrent-VLN-BERT-Isaac is a simplified version of Recurrent-VLN-BERT, which has the following changes:
+Recurrent-VLN-BERT-Isaac is modified version of Recurrent-VLN-BERT, which has the following changes:
 - Replace multiple viewpoint features with one feature vector per step.
 - Action Prediction: Add a classification head on the state token instead of using attention weights for action selection.